 Morning arrive at Lao Cai, we take a short transfer ascending to the former hill-station town of Sapa.
 At an elevation of 1,500 meters, Sapa was once a hill resort of French administrators when the summer heat became unbearable.
 The remoteness and the simple lifestyle of ethnic minority people are a highlight of Sa Pa although conditions are basic.

 Freshen up and enjoy a breakfast and then take a leisure walk to visit to Sapa town, Sapa market.
-After that we take a drive out of town to Lao Chai – Ta Van villages.
+After that we proceed to Lao Chai – Ta Van villages.
 Take a walk through the dirt trails of the villages, meet and talk with the hill tribe people and explore their daily life and beautiful landscape.
 Return to Sapa for lunch and the rest of the day is at leisue.
 Stay overnight in Sapa.

-Drive back to Lao Cai station with a short visit to Ta Phin Village where the typiple Red ZDao minority people inhabited.
-Have dinner at a restaurant nearby the station before catching the overnight train again to get back Hanoi.
+After the tour we drive back to Lao Cai station.
+Have dinner (optional) at a restaurant nearby the station before catching the overnight train again to get back Hanoi.
 Stay overnight on train – 4 berth cabin – Soft sleeper with A/C.

 Day 13: Hanoi – Halong Bay Cruise (B, L, D)